-- 1. Summer School: Chelmsford Community Education offers a comprehensive summer school program.
+1. Summer School: Chelmsford High School offers a comprehensive summer school program.
 It is not the intent of summer school to have students use the 4-5-week program to supplant the rigors of a full year course, but to allow students who have shown some serious effort during the year to gain credit towards promotion or graduation.
 Therefore, the Deans, acting on recommendations of teachers and counselors, shall determine who shall or shall not be permitted to attend class for credit.
 Students approved for summer school shall have attended classes for at least 75 percent of the preceding academic year in order to qualify for credit upon successful completion of the course.
 Attendance shall be defined by the student's absences, dismissals, suspensions and/or tardies.
 Successful completion of the course will mean, in most cases, that credit will be awarded.
-The grades earned in summer school will not be used in calculating class rank. - 2.
-Chelmsford Community Education: Certain adult education courses offered in the evening are academic in nature and may be acceptable substitutes for day courses that cannot fit into students' schedules. - 3.
-Accredited Schools and Colleges: Courses taken at other accredited schools such as a community college may allow students to resolve scheduling difficulties or to receive credit for advanced work, or work in subjects not offered at CHS (e. g. certain world languages).
+The grades earned in summer school will not be used in calculating class rank.